-The Office of Disability Support Services (DSS) at Eastern Washington University is dedicated to the coordination of appropriate and reasonable accommodations for students with disabilities that are based upon individual needs, so that each student may receive an equal opportunity to learn, to participate in campus life, to grow emotionally and socially, and to successfully complete a program of study that will enable them to be self supporting while remaining as independent as possible.
+Student Accommodations and Support Services (SASS) at Eastern Washington University is dedicated to the coordination of appropriate and reasonable accommodations for students with disabilities that are based upon individual needs, so that each student may receive an equal opportunity to learn, to participate in campus life, to grow emotionally and socially, and to successfully complete a program of study that will enable them to be self supporting while remaining as independent as possible.
 University accommodations for students are determined on a case-by-case basis.
 Accommodations may include:

 - Individual meetings with students to determine how EWU can best meet their specific goals and needs